 Though, Autistic people are vulnerable, and depending on the impairments, depend on how vulnerable the individual will be.
 It does not matter if the person is less impaired, they can be more vulnerable.
 Just because Autistic people are vulnerable does not mean we are not our own person.
-May be so many do think that way because Autistic people feel so many emotions at once, that at times we either do not know how to use our emotions scaling back inward or use our emotions too much being considered to be over-emotional, rageful, and illogical.
+May be so many think that way because Autistic people feel so many emotions at once, that at times we either do not know how to use our emotions scaling back inward or use our emotions too much being considered to be over-emotional, rageful, and illogical.
 Whichever way Autistic people are, we are misunderstood by society as a whole, thus society is misguided in the way everyone should think of Autistic culture and human society in general.

 How far do we go to changing the human genome?
 Is it our right to change the genome that mutates and changes randomly over time?
 Who gets to say which parts of the genome are bad or not?
 And, is the human genome really a bad thing as many medical researchers are trying to correct it to make a perfected flawless human being?
 Is eugenics or genetic counseling really needed?

 Our society created the mindset of the perfect mind and body back when Francis Galton created the word ‘eugenics’ and the world decided that between Darwin’s evolutionary theory and his cousin, Galton and his creation of the word ‘eugenics’, that everyone became instantly obsessed with the human genome.
 To perfect the body and mind is to deny disability and separate from the imperfect human body to create a monster master race of the human genome that everyone will strive to be.
-This monster master race that everyone has been striving for since the late 19th Century, created the thinking that Hitler wanted to first exterminate people with varying degrees of impairments to eventually exterminating certain races, religions, and other peoples in the Holocaust who he thought society could do away without these differences.
+This monster master race that everyone has been striving for since the late 19th Century, created the thinking that Hitler wanted to first exterminate people with varying degrees of impairments to eventually exterminating certain races, religions, and other peoples in the Holocaust because he thought society could do away without these differences.

 Supporting decisions and the way we as individuals experience life is important.
 The person centered approach most are beginning to learn now, is something that is a part of human nature since the beginning of time.
-Yet, we have in the past, and in some ways still do, only respect the decisions some people made, while others we felt could not make decisions at all and could not think on their own.
+Yet, we have in the past, and in some ways still do, only respect the decisions some people make, while others we felt could not make decisions at all and could not think on their own.
 This is still is still happening today.

 Whenever anyone makes a decision, it not only affects us, but it also affects everyone close to us in that decision, and in some ways can affect the rest of society as well.
 For example, when any one decides that they want to change the way their child is, they are making a conscious decision that will affect the way their child will feel about themselves and toward others as well.
 These decisions we make affect us individually in many different ways.
-If a child rebels against their parent’s decision to change who they are, then the child and parents must take responsibility for their actions.
+If a child rebels against their parent’s decision to change who they are, then the child and the parents must take responsibility for their actions.

 Every organization has their own agenda to what they think they are doing is right.
-Yet, everyone and every organization, through medical charity or self-advocacy, cannot know exactly how everyone feels because we all have our thought process and experiences that are different than others.
+Yet, everyone and every organization, through medical charity or self-advocacy, cannot know exactly how everyone feels because we all have our own thoughts and experiences, that are different than others and ourselves.

 The world is a tough place to live in.
-Autistic people can be vulnerable, everyone is different to the person next to them, and simultaneously we can all be vulnerable to what others are thinking.
+Autistic people can be vulnerable, mostly, everyone is different to the person standing next to them, and simultaneously we can all be vulnerable to what others are thinking.
 However, it does not mean as individuals that vulnerability is a weakness.
-Everyone is an individual who can think on their own.
-Human culture is defined; all of us think whoever is standing out in that moment yelling their voice the loudest, is the leader.
-This is not true, we are all leaders of our own life.
+Everyone is an individual who can think on their own and are susceptible to others in the way many think.